-According to PayScale.com in January 2016, most architectural technologists earned between $34,255 and $121,251 annually, with a median income of $52,702.
+According to PayScale.com in June 2019, most architectural technologists earned between $33,000 and $111,000 annually, with a median income of $54,000.
 While the U.S. Bureau of Labor Statistics (BLS) doesn't provide specific information for architectural technologists, the Bureau does state that increasing construction work will result in a demand for architectural and civil drafters, who perform similar work as architectural technologists, however, the increasing technology will taper the need for more workers.
-Therefore, the BLS predicts employment of architectural and civil drafters will decline by three percent between 2014 and 2024 (www.bls.gov).
+Therefore, the BLS predicts employment of architectural and civil drafters will experience little or no change between 2018 and 2028 (www.bls.gov).
 This projected growth was slower than the average for all occupations.
 The Bureau also notes that applicants who have completed at least two years of postsecondary education in coursework including CAD may have better opportunities than those who have not.

 Career Advancement Info

 Architectural technologists looking to increase their career opportunities may consider voluntary certification through an organization like the American Design Drafting Association (www.adda.org).
 The ADDA certifies qualified candidates who have successfully completed a certification exam as Certified Drafters.
 Certifications last three years and require submitting an application with documented work experience and completing 30 continuing education contact hours.

 CAD software vendors, such as Autodesk, also offer certifications for software (usa.autodesk.com).
 Architectural technologists wishing to show their proficiency in a product may consider earning the respective certification by successfully completing the appropriate qualifying exam.